ndtdoanh/Hackathon/README.md

 - **Backend (Spring Boot)**:
     - Handles API requests from the frontend and mobile apps.
-    - Manages user data, messages, etc.
+    - Manages user data, messages, and other core functionalities.

 - **Frontend (ReactJS)**:
-    - Provides the user interface for features like hackathon, voz, messaging, etc.
+    - Provides the user interface for features like hackathon management, messaging, and forums.

 - **Mobile (Flutter)**:
     - A mobile version with similar features as the web app, optimized for mobile devices.